Searching for

 Sadly, since we originally wrote this article we’ve had to update a couple of times following the closure of certain micro-breweries.
 Covid especially was hard on them all, and some didn’t make it.
 And we’re sure that there are others that we haven’t covered here, but we’ll keep adding new ones as we discover them.
 Feel free to email us if you know of others that we have failed to mention.
 In the meantime, get out there and “Support Your Local Microbrewery!”

-Cervesa Moska de Girona
+Moska de Girona

 La Pirata Brewing

-At La Pirata they like to experiment and, as a result, they have one of the widest ranges of beer varieties of any craft brewer around.
-They seem to have around sixteen different beers in total, some of which are brewed seasonally, so at any given time you should be able to find just the right beer for the moment.
-They are based in Súria in Barcelona province and have a taproom and shop there, and, although it’s not somewhere you’re likely to just happen upon, their beers can also be bought online.
+At La Pirata they like to experiment, and as a result, they have one of the widest ranges of beer varieties of any craft brewer around.
+They seem to have around sixteen different beers in total, some of which are brewed seasonally, so at any given time, you should be able to find just the right beer for the moment.
+They are based in Súria in Barcelona province and have a taproom and shop there, and although it’s not somewhere you’re likely to just happen upon, their beers can also be bought online.

 They have won multiple awards for their beers at the Campeonato Nacional de Cervezas, including best brewery in the first two editions in 2015 & ‘16.